zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

      - The URI you can use to display the QR code.
 Note that we can send both data URIs as well as links to HTTPS images.
 You should support both.

-For an implemention guide, see our :ref:`QR codes guide <guides/qr-codes>`.
+For an implemention guide, see our :doc:`QR codes guide </guides/qr-codes>`.

 Example
 -------